roelKln/icm-institute_application_exercises/README.md

 *Author: Roel Klein*

-Note: developed and tested on Windows.
+**Note**: developed and tested on Windows.
 I tried to make it as much OS independent, but some minor changes may need to be made for Mac/Linux compatability.

 - [ICM-institute application exercises](#icm-institute-application-exercises)
   - [Installation](#installation)